 This Policy deals only with personal information handled by the CBA.
-This Policy does not apply to the handling of personal information by the Bank Crime Prevention and Investigation Office, which is subject to separate privacy provisions.
 Also, the CBA is not responsible for the privacy policies or practices of other websites.

 The CBA reserves the right to change this Policy and will give notice of these changes on the CBA website.